Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'And He said to him, “‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’'
 (Matthew 22:37)

 Spiritually tied to heart & mouth:
+>'But ==the things that come out of the mouth come from the heart==, and ==those things defile the person==. ==For out of the heart come evil thoughts==, murders, acts of adultery, other immoral sexual acts, thefts, false testimonies, and slanderous statements.'
+(Matthew 15:18-19)

+>'==For as he thinks in his heart, so is he==.
+“Eat and drink!” he says to you, But his heart is not with you.'
+(Proverbs 23:7)